malmostad/wag/pages/getting_started.md

 # Getting Started

-The term "global assets" here refers to the common JavaScript, stylesheet, some web fonts and a few images that are share by all intranet applications.
+The term "global assets" here refers to the common JavaScript, stylesheet, web fonts and a few images that are share by all intranet applications.
 The global asset files are served from a public available asset server: assets.malmo.se.
-Each application will likely have its own additional assets with application specific styling and functionallity.
+Each application will likely have its own additional assets for application specific styling and functionallity.

 ## Include the Global Assets In Your Markup
-To enable the global assets, you need to include a stylesheet and a JavaScript file in your application as well as a favicon referencea and a few conditional includes for older browsers.
-Be sure to use the html5 doctype to get it all working.
+To use the global assets, you need to include a stylesheet and a JavaScript file in your application as well as a favicon referencea and a few conditional includes for older browsers.
+Be sure to use the HTML5 doctype to get it all working.

 Your `head` block should look like this: